Czech Republic–Poland relations: Modern relations

 Czechia and Poland co-hosted the 2021 Men's European Volleyball Championship.

 Polish firefighters and police pilots helped extinguish the 2022 wildfires in the Czech Republic.
+The Czechs also helped Poland during the 2024 floods.

+Czech students were the 11th largest group of foreign students in Poland in 2021, the 13th largest in 2022 and the 10th largest in 2023 and 2024, at the same time being one of the largest groups from Europe.

 European Union

 Both countries became members of the European Union in 2004.

 NATO

 Both countries became members of NATO in 1999.

 A Czech helicopter contingent has been stationed in Powidz, Poland, since January 2024 as part of NATO cooperation and reinforcement of NATO's eastern flank.
 When both countries were affected by the 2024 Central European floods, the Czech contingent took part in relief efforts in southwestern Poland.